-

 While Norton Secure VPN is a reliable choice for many users, it's important to note that several other credible alternatives are available on the market.
 Depending on your specific needs, you might find one of our best VPN services a better fit.

-- NordVPN: Known for its robust security features and excellent speed, NordVPN boasts a network of over 5,400 servers spread across 59 countries.
+• NordVPN: Known for its robust security features and excellent speed, NordVPN boasts a network of over 5,000 servers spread across 60 countries.
 It also supports P2P sharing and unblocks several streaming platforms, including Netflix.
+See how this top name in cybersecurity compares in our NordVPN vs. Norton Secure VPN review.

 Get NordVPN | Read NordVPN Review

-- Surfshark: Surfshark offers an excellent balance of speed, security, and affordability.
-It features an extensive server network, robust encryption, and a no-logs policy.
+• Surfshark: Surfshark offers an excellent balance of speed, security, and affordability.
+It features an extensive server network, military-grade encryption, and a no-logs policy.
 Notably, Surfshark offers unlimited device connections, making it an excellent choice for large households or those with numerous devices.

 Get Surfshark | Read Surfshark Review

-- ExpressVPN: ExpressVPN is highly praised for its exceptional speeds, strong security features, and ability to bypass geo-restrictions on most streaming platforms.
-It operates over 3,000 servers in 94 countries.
+• ExpressVPN: ExpressVPN is highly praised for its exceptional speeds, strong security features, and ability to bypass geo-restrictions on most streaming platforms.
+It operates servers in 105 countries.
 These ensure a reliable and fast connection virtually anywhere in the world.

 Get ExpressVPN | Read ExpressVPN Review